 5. To vote at a general membership meeting (for officers, bylaws, etc.) the voter must be a member in good standing for at least 15 days before the vote.

 Article V – Officers and Executive Committee

 3. The term of office for each officer shall be 2 years, ending in each odd numbered year.
-In the event of a vacancy, the Executive Committee shall appoint a temporary replacement and an election shall be held at the next General Membership meeting.
+In the event of a vacancy, the Board shall appoint a temporary replacement and an election shall be held at the next General Membership meeting.
 There shall be no term limits for officers of the Club.